Ancestral Wisdom for Female Hormonal Health, Part 1 by Good Health

 • They make liberal use of unrefined, whole salt, usually a sea salt.
 Low whole salt and sodium intake is linked to premenstrual and pregnancy issues, oestrogen dominance, water retention, low energy, and more.

-Interestingly, recent research into the hunting habits of traditional and prehistoric human groups has uncovered that women engage/d in intentional hunting practices, possessing “tool kits” and favourite weapons.
+Interestingly, recent research into the hunting habits of traditional and prehistoric human groups has uncovered that women engaged in intentional hunting practices, possessing “tool kits” and favourite weapons.
 Even grandmothers were/are skilled hunters and renowned to be the best teachers of hunting and trapping.
-Biased scientists have previously dismissed prehistoric female hunting prowess, even when they find plenty of historical evidence to the contrary – females buried with hunting weapons, etc. Another recent study concluded that prehistoric hunting, even for big game and megafauna, was a gender-neutral process.
-Both men and women have found to be buried with their hunting weapons.
+Biased scientists have previously dismissed prehistoric female hunting prowess, even when they find plenty of historical evidence to the contrary—females buried with hunting weapons, etc. Another recent study concluded that prehistoric hunting, even for big game and megafauna, was a gender-neutral process.
+Both men and women have been found to be buried with their hunting weapons.

 Good Health NZ - Hunter